 David clarified that Ecodharma combines the teachings of Buddhism and/or other contemplative traditions (dharma) with ecological concerns (eco).
 For him “Three aspects or components of ecodharma stand out … : practicing in nature, clarifying the ecological implications of Buddhism, and using that understanding to engage in the eco-activism that our situation requires.”

 These three aspects are great.
 The issue is that most (white and privileged) people tend to think that “ecological” only means “environmental”.
 Ecology, from which “ecological” is derived, is the scientific discipline that points towards a fundamental interconnectedness of all species, processes and phenomena in any ecosystem; and it sees humans as being embedded in the cyclical processes of nature.
-Study of ecology also acknowledges that no process, no species, no individual fulfills just one fixed role in our planetary, societal or family ecosystem.
+Study of ecology also acknowledges that no species, no individual or even “non-living” process fulfills just one fixed role in our planetary, local, societal or family ecosystem.
 As human beings and communities have multiple identities, roles and needs which are interdependent on those of others.

 So what does this multiplicity and interdependence have to do with how we define Ecodharma and envision an Ecodharma center?
 I agree that meditating in natural environment tremendously helps activists ground their activism, go beyond self-righteousness, fear, anger, and frustration and opening up to their own innate courage, wisdom and compassion.
 I also deeply resonate with David in acknowledging that traditional Buddhist teachings need to shift in response to our current planetary crisis.
 In my view, we have also been short-selling dharma by applying it only in our individual or family lives instead of our societal issues.
 What I want to add is the argument that (and I’m not the first one making it) ‘Eco’ in Eco-Dharma can not be just about environment or nature or what is defined as wilderness.

-Even by any other name, “Sacred Activism” “Contemplative Environmentalism” “Spiritually rooted action”, it comes down to the same issue: we can’t be environmental activists/advocates without paying attention to inter-dependence and the idea of “One Movement” that I have explained elsewhere.
+Even by any other names that are currently associated with the interface between spirituality and activism, “Sacred Activism” “Contemplative Environmentalism” “Spiritually rooted action” or “Great Turning”, it comes down to the same issue: we can’t be environmental activists/advocates without paying attention to inter-dependence and intersectionality between movements (including the idea of “One Movement” that I have explained elsewhere).

 Second, well over half of this nation’s national parks were founded during Jim Crow.
 Not too long ago, a Berkeley Master’s student, Michael Starkey found that Black people worked very hard to create and maintain national parks and other forested areas but when it came to acknowledging Black people and their socio-economic realities at the time, all historians neglected them.
 Starkey found that in wilderness literature (and the history of our understanding of natural environment in the U.S) spanning decades nearly all actors—whether positive or negative—are white (nah, no mention of Latinx and Asians either).
 He posited that we have artificially and consciously wrongfully imagine Wilderness to be created by and for white people!
 Both the relationships that African-Americans have felt with woods, inter-dependence and fear, have not been acknowledged.